Negotiate and Draft Contracts Like a Pro

-- Unrelenting Representation – our guiding principal is that a good contract cam both make you money and save you a lot of headaches.
+- Unrelenting Representation – our guiding principal is that a good contract can both make you money and save you a lot of headaches.
 We’ll use every part of our toolkit to make sure you are in the best position to negotiate anything.

 - Experience – we’ve negotiated hundreds of commercial contracts, purchase and sale agreements, residential and commercial leases, release agreements, and settlements.

 Contract disputes are the most common business dispute between parties.
-Despite writing a contract, negotiating the terms, and signing on the dotted line – parties decide to break contracts and sooner thereafter – lawyers get involved.
+Despite writing a contract, negotiating the terms, and signing on the dotted line – parties decide to break contracts and soon thereafter – lawyers get involved.

-Our office handle all types of contract disputes.
+Our office handles all types of contract disputes.
 Our approach to disputed contracts is aggressive client representation and immediate action.
 You won’t have to wait two weeks for us to get started, we often engage the other side on the same day the client retained our services.

 Many contracts have several provisions in them dictating how disputes are to be resolved ahead of time.
 It is important to have an experienced lawyer to engage the opposing party on the initial demand.
-In many contracts, attorney’s fees are rewarded to the prevailing party, as a mean to increase the stakes in any scenario of litigation between the parties.
+In many contracts, attorney’s fees are rewarded to the prevailing party, as a means to increase the stakes in any scenario of litigation between the parties.
 The right approach is understanding the risks and rewards of rushing into litigation, even when the chances of success are high.

 Types of Contracts we Love to Draft and Negotiate

 - Commercial Leases – agreements to lease a commercial space are often long, complicated, and very consequential.
-Very often, commercial leases could be over 10 years long, and have a dramatic effect your the property value.
+Very often, commercial leases could be over 10 years long, and have a dramatic effect on your the property value.
 If you are about to sign a long or short term commercial lease – have Sinai Law review the lease and let us offer you our thoughts.
 A lease is much more than the monthly rent and term.

 - Release Agreements and Settlement Agreements – these types of contracts usually come after agreeing to resolve a legal dispute with another party.
 In order to make sure both parties abide by the terms agreed to, a lawyer drafts a settlement agreement that specifies who pays who, the timeline, and a satisfaction of claims between the parties.
 Signing a release agreement does not necessarily mean the other side won’t sue you again.
 Always have an attorney review or draft your release agreement.

 - Cash for Keys – these are unique agreements that landlord and tenants enter into where the landlord offers the tenants a sum of money to leave the premises and cancel the lease.
 This is common in rent control cities where tenants can stay in the unit indefinitely.
 In most cases, property owners who just bought an apartment building and want to increase rent/renovate the unit will offer long term tenants money so they can renovate the unit and increase the rent.
-Knowing the right amount in cash for keys agreements is important, but not the only factors.
+Knowing the right amount in cash for keys agreements is important, but not the only factor.
 Most cities regulate the manner in which parties can enforce those contracts – so it is important to contact an attorney.